Sand Lakes Provincial Park

 Sand Lakes Provincial Park is a provincial park in the Canadian province of Manitoba, designated by the Government of Manitoba in 1995.
 The park is 8310 km2 in size and is considered a Class Ib protected area under the IUCN protected area management categories.

+In popular culture

+World War Z, a 2006 novel by Max Brooks, features Sand Lakes as a destination for refugees escaping a zombie apocalypse who ultimately resort to cannibalism after running out of food.